-The 2015 Government has announced new funding for mental health, including specific investment in perinatal services and eating disorder services for teenagers.
-Additionally, the Government has committed to implementing the 2016 Mental Health Taskforce’s recommendations, including specific objectives to improve treatment for children and young people by 2020/21.
-The Policing and Crime Bill, currently going through Parliament, legislates to end the practice of children and young people being kept in police cells as a “place of safety” whilst they await mental health assessment or treatment.
+The 2015-2017 Government announced new funding for mental health, including specific investment in perinatal services and eating disorder services for teenagers.
+Additionally, the 2015 Government committed to implementing the recommendations made in The Five Year Forward View for Mental Health (February 2016), including specific objectives to improve treatment for children and young people by 2020/21.
+The Policing and Crime Act 2017 included provision to end the practice of children and young people being kept in police cells as a “place of safety” whilst awaiting mental health assessment or treatment.

 Commons Briefing papers CBP-7196

 Authors: Elizabeth Parkin; Robert Long; Alex Bate; Manjit Gheera; Tom Powell